MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    :::image type="content" source="media/segments_edit_details.png" alt-text="Edit details dialog box.":::

+1. Choose whether to save or run the segment:

+   - Select **Save** to save a segment configuration as a draft and run it later.
+As a draft, the segment is considered inactive.
-1. Select **Run** to save the segment, activate it, and begin processing your segment based on all the rules and conditions.
+   - Select **Run** to save the segment, activate it, and begin processing your segment based on all the rules and conditions.
 The **Segments** page displays the new segment.

-   > [!TIP]
-   > Save a segment configuration as a draft and complete it later.
-As a draft, the segment is considered inactive.
-When ready, select **Run** or **Activate** to activate the segment.

-## Segment builder tips
+### Segment builder tips

 When creating a segment using the segment builder, keep in mind the following tips: